The New Orleans Treehouse

 The people who lived at the Treehouse and Art House were more than happy to welcome visitors.
 When you visited, you could walk in the gate and find a resident artist to give you a tour.
 Un-official hours were sunrise to sunset.

-Update 2017: The treehouse has been dismantled.
-Just the tree remains.
+As of 2017, the treehouse has been dismantled and just the tree remains.